AleoNet/welcome/documentation/testnet/getting_started/00_overview.md

 ---
 id: overview
-title: Testnet III.
+title: Testnet.
 sidebar_label: Overview
 ---

 :::note
-Aleo Testnet III is **not** ready for production use and will undergo thorough audit and testing before reaching production.
+Testnet Beta is **not** ready for production use and will undergo thorough audit and testing before reaching production.
-Aleo Testnet III is a trusted testnet - subsequent testnets will undergo a trusted setup process.
+Testnet Beta is a trusted testnet - subsequent testnets will undergo a trusted setup process.
 :::

-**Aleo Testnet III** is an experimental network for developers to begin building and testing applications on Aleo.
+**Testnet Beta** is an experimental network for developers to begin building and testing applications on Aleo.
-Testnet III is used by the core team for designing and evaluating new programs, planning and staging network upgrades, and running experimental features for inclusion on mainnet.
+Testnet Beta is used by the core team for designing and evaluating new programs, planning and staging network upgrades, and running experimental features for inclusion on mainnet.

 ## snarkOS